PratikshaJain37/PratikshaJain37.github.io/_posts/2020-05-30-cypher-decypher.md

 ### Deployment: ###
-It has been successfully deployed on <a href='https://cypher-decypher.herokuapp.com/'>Heroku.</a>
+The app has been successfully deployed <a href='https://cypher-decypher.herokuapp.com/'>here.</a>

 Find the repository here:
 <a href="https://github.com/PratikshaJain37/cypher-decypher">